The Share Plate Guide to... Cradle Coast Eats

-Owner and Chef Joseph Bugg operates Palate as a café-and-restaurant serving beautifully presented dishes and degustation dinners that book out months in advance.
+Owner and Chef Joseph Bugg operates Palate as a café-and-restaurant serving beautifully presented dishes and pop-up degustation dinners that book out months in advance.
 A strong supporter of the local community, he purchases produce from neighbouring farms and uses microgreens grown kilometres away by the social enterprise initiative Produce to the People.

 Visit at the rear of 6 Catley St, Burnie.

 Considering Stanley is a coastal town built on the back of the fishing industry, it would be crazy to visit and not try the best seafood on offer.
 Our suggestion?
 Head to to the tip of town, past the Nut chair lift, where you’ll find the multistorey Hursey Seafoods.
 A fleet of nine fishing boats provide the daily supply of incredibly fresh fish, lobster, scallops and more, with takeaways available on the ground level and a restaurant upstairs if you’d like to sit in.

 - Abalone are best when they are served without much fuss.
 At Hursey, they are lightly pan seared until tender and the result is simplicity at its finest.

 Panoramic views of Bass Strait over the beach are a beautiful background for dining at Bayviews.
 A Tasmanian-focused menu highlights producers such as Roland Farm, Longford and Cape Grim in heartily refined dishes.
 The menu isn’t huge, which isn’t a negative – there are more than enough options for the fussiest of eaters.
 Our advice?
 Definitely save room for the luxurious desserts, a perfect way to cap a scenic seaside dinner.